DamonOehlman/cog/README.md

 See an example on [requirebin](http://requirebin.com/?gist=6079475).

+## listen(target, events, capture?)

+The `listen` function of cog provides a mechanism for capturing specific events (named in the events array) and routing them through an `EventEmitter` that is returned from the function.

+While at a base level this has little apparent advantage over the using the native `addEventListener` and `removeEventListener` methods available in the browser, the listen function also provides a patched in `stop` method which will decouple all event listeners from their target.

 ## qsa(selector, element)

 This function is used to get the results of the querySelectorAll output